-Therefore, we can use O(LogN) implementation of Fibonacci Numbers to find number of ways in O(logN) time.
+Therefore, we can use the O(LogN) implementation of Fibonacci Numbers to find the number of ways in O(logN) time.

 This article is contributed by GOPINATH.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above